Section 3313.372 | Installment payment contract for purchase and installation of energy conservation measures.

 (8) Cogeneration systems that produce steam or forms of energy such as heat, as well as electricity, for use primarily within a building or complex of buildings;

-(9) Any other modification, installation, or remodeling approved by the Ohio facilities construction commission as an energy conservation measure.
+(9) Any other modification, installation, or remodeling approved by the Ohio school facilities commission as an energy conservation measure.

 (B) A board of education of a city, exempted village, local, or joint vocational school district may enter into an installment payment contract for the purchase and installation of energy conservation measures.
 The provisions of such installment payment contracts dealing with interest charges and financing terms shall not be subject to the competitive bidding requirements of section 3313.46 of the Revised Code, and shall be on the following terms: